MerginMaps/docs/src/misc/write-docs/index.md

    git remote add upstream git@github.com:MerginMaps/docs.git
    ```

-and you need to update your remote fork before starting the work:
+You also have to update your remote fork before starting the work:

    ```
    cd MerginMaps/docs